Follow the below steps to upgrade the Ambari version.

 ambari-server stopStop Agents

-Stop Ambari-agent on every cluster nodes.
+Stop Ambari-agent on every cluster node.

 ambari-agent stopBack up Ambari Database

-Take the Ambari-server backend database backup from the server host.
+Take the ambari-server backend database backup from the server host.

 DB Backup Commands